Arkansas Senate OKs ban on treatments for transgender youth

 Hutchinson on Friday signed a law that would allow doctors to refuse to treat someone because of religious or moral objections, a move that opponents say could be used to turn away LGBTQ patients.

+“For Arkansas to prioritize unpopular, discriminatory bills like (the treatment ban) during this legislative session, despite the economic devastation the pandemic has had on the state, shows that they prioritize cruelty to children over actually helping Arkansans,” Alphonso David, the group’s president, said in a statement.

+Similar transgender treatment prohibitions are being considered by lawmakers in Alabama and Tennessee.

-Opponents of the measure include the American Academy of Pediatrics.
-The American Civil Liberties Union said it plans legal action to block the treatments ban if it’s signed into law.
+Opponents of the bill include the American Academy of Pediatrics.
+The group’s president, Dr. Lee Beers, called the measure “discrimination by legislation” and said it would politicize medical care.

+The American Civil Liberties Union said it plans to take legal action to block the treatments ban if it’s signed into law.
 If signed, the ban would take effect later this summer.